Outdoor Baseball Returns to Minneapolis

 The result was Target Field, opened in 2010 and named for a retail chain based in Minneapolis.
 I found the place to be outstanding, a surprisingly good new ballpark.
 The architecture outside is a bit unusual, but inside, everything seems to work fairly well.
 The concourses do get a bit crowded when the place is full, as it was for most of the park’s inaugural season, but even egress from the park at game’s end flowed very smoothly, unlike at a few modern baseball cathedrals.
 Traffic moved very well down the ramp from the upper deck to street level.

-One thing I found notable was that the Mall of America, which was built in Bloomington partly on the site of old Metropolitan Stadium, is a major sponsor of the Twins now.
-They have also slapped their name on the field at the Metrodome, where the NFL Vikings continue to play.
+One thing I found notable was that the Mall of America, which was built in Bloomington partly on the site of old Metropolitan Stadium, was a major sponsor of the Twins for several years.
+They also slapped their name on the field at the Metrodome, where the NFL Vikings played through 2013.

 All in all, my first two visits to Target Field were quite satisfying.
 I recommend a visit here, though not necessarily early in the season.